ocaml/flexdll/README.md

 actual linking.

-The argument for the `-l`, `-I` and `-L` options does not need to be separated with a whitespace from the option (i.e. `-LXXX` is equivalent to `-L XXX`).
+The argument for the `-l`, `-I` and `-L` options does not need to be separated by whitespace from the option (i.e. `-LXXX` is equivalent to `-L XXX`).

 There is a single set of search directories for all kinds of files.
 The